Vancouver’s Ongoing Crisis Takes a Dark Turn

 Moving forward, Vancouver faces a trifecta of issues as radical activists control the narrative on economic and social issues, the media is amplifying their messaging, and weak kneed politicians are caving to their demands.

 StepUp will continue to push back on behalf of residents and businesses, please share our petition widely, post to social media channels, and consider a small monthly contribution to help us continue to work our work on your behalf.
+Please view and share our YouTube Video called Vancouver is Dying, which now has 28,000 views and growing.

 Thank you for your support,